learn-co-curriculum/node-modules-patterns/README.md

 console.log('URL is %s', configs.url)
 ```

 If you are thinking we should move the logic to the `config.js` file, the you are right.
 But how do we go about it if it's just an object?

+## Exporting Functions

 We need to use the `module.exports = function() {}` pattern which is more versatile.
 It allows us to execute some logic and even use parameters from the function's arguments.

 With the function pattern, we can re-write our configuration module to be smarter and more dynamic.
 First, we get the environment or use the one from the environment variable `NODE_ENV` if the argument is not set: